adarsh-crafts/llama-llm-from-scratch/README.md

 * **Part 1: [Build a Byte-Pair Encoding (BPE) Tokenizer from Scratch in Python](your-medium-link-here)**
 * *(Part 2: Multi-Head Attention - coming soon!)*
 * *(Part 3: Feed-Forward Networks - coming soon!)*
+---

+## Learning and Discussion

+This project is a core part of my learning journey into the fundamentals of LLMs.
+As I'm still learning, I'm very open to discussing concepts, clarifying methods, or improving the implementation.

+If you have any questions, feedback, or suggestions, please feel free to open an issue.